 - Melt chocolate chips in microwave or on low heat on stovetop.

 - Dip ends of cannoli shells in melted chocolate.
 Let chocolate harden for 1/2 hour or put in the fridge for 10 minutes.

-- Add mini chocolate chips and liqueur into ricotta mixture.
+- Add mini chocolate chips into ricotta mixture.